 Management and Ownership

 The specific people who will be managing the new venture should be identified here.
 Complete resumes of key management people should be provided.
-If the owners don’t posses adequate management expertise for this particular business, it may be essential to find an industry partner who, in return for an ownership share, will provide experienced management to the venture.
+If the owners don’t possess adequate management expertise for this particular business, it may be essential to find an industry partner who, in return for an ownership share, will provide experienced management to the venture.
 If so, the industry partner should be identified, along with the specific expertise provided to the venture.
 The terms of the partnership should be explained here too.

 Milestones, Schedule, and Strategic Planning

-This section should discuss the schedule for the development of the new venture, along with key anticipated milestones such as financing completed, construction completion, opening of business, achievement of breakeven, etc. Any strategic planning, such as annual project or business objectives should be included here.
+This section should discuss the schedule for the development of the new venture, along with key anticipated milestones such as financing completed, construction completion, the opening of business, achievement of breakeven, etc. Any strategic planning, such as an annual project or business objectives should be included here.

 Critical Risks and Problems

 A listing of critical risks, anticipated problems and how they will be overcome should be discussed.
 This section greatly strengthens the business plan because it demonstrates that the owner/management is fully aware of the various pitfalls that the new venture will likely encounter and how the management plans to deal with them.

 Financial Data and Projections

 This section should include the outputs of a Financial Modelling exercise it shows the Sources and Uses of Funds, Three years of pro forma profit/loss statements, cash flows and balance sheets, and a Breakeven Analysis.
-All the assumptions that were made in the pro formas should accompany them on a separate narrative sheet.
+All the assumptions that were made in the pro forma should accompany them on a separate narrative sheet.
 The forecasts of revenues (sales) should tie in with the information learned in the Market Analysis.